Video game plots must evolve

 But then there don’t seem to be 50 finished games.
 Much of the community expertly ignores a new game if it looks old hat, but games rarely see completion.
 It doesn’t make much sense why people are so sick of character art they have only seen used in five finished titles, but not wanting to use that character art in their own games is what leads to so few finished products.

 I’m afraid their way of thinking is affecting me, too.
-My RPG Maker game was supposed to be small and contain no original assets. → Read the rest
+My RPG Maker game was supposed to be small and contain no original assets. → The Lord of the Rings: The Fellowship of the Read

 Retrospectives – Suikoden series, part 3